qulog/QuLog/README.md

+## Meta-review
+We tried our best to insert as much as possible information into the main manuscript.
+For the comments that were lacking space, we inserted them as supplementary material.
+Following the recommendations from the meta-reviewers, we upload a file: Meta_Review_Comments_Addressed_SupplementaryMaterial_ICPC_QuLog.pdf.
+It addresses part of the comments raised by the meta reviewers.

 This repository contains the code for the paper **"QuLog: Data-Driven Approach for Log Instruction Quality Assessment*"**.
 In the folder **code** can be found the evaluation scripts used to obtain the results.
 Alongside, given are the exact predictions.